Demoscene found YouTube

 But I started searching for more videos.
 Some that jumped out are:

 A demo I hadn’t seen in a long, long time… I first saw it during X, my first party ever.
 No idea what year it was, probably ’94 or ’95.
 It was organized by SuccesS somewhere near Utrecht.
-The demo is very cartoonish like, go see it here.
+The demo is very cartoonish-like, go see it!

 Created solely by Statix, for a good part on my computer.
 It was released during Wired 96 in southern Belgium.
 Before the party, Statix asked on #nlcoders (an irc channel) if he could finish the intro on someone’s computer, as he could not bring one from England.
 I offered my computer.

 Something I regretted afterwards, because he totally crashed my pc while I was asleep at night.
-He used some tool to compress the executable which crashed and destroyed my harddrive.
+He used some tool to compress the executable which crashed and destroyed my hard drive.
 The bad thing was, my entire BBS was on that pc.
-Luckely Nix from TBL helped out by attaching my harddrive to his computer.
-We copied everything that could be safed on his, I reformatted mine, installes MS-DOS, went back to Nix and copied everything back.
+Luckily Nix from TBL helped out by attaching my hard drive to his computer.
+We copied everything that could be saved on his, I reformatted mine, installed MS-DOS, went back to Nix, and copied everything back.
 That was a crazy night.
 As a thank you for all these troubles, we got mentioned in the greetings of Paper!
 Our group name was Subliminal.

 The most well-known demo ever is probably Second Reality by the Future Crew.
 I wasn’t around in the demoscene by the time it got released, but it was pretty groundbreaking because it redefined what demos were and could do.
 As wikipedia says: “the demo exceeded what were widely believed to be the limits of PC hardware in 1993”.

-Anyway, the video can be found here.
-It gives you an idea of how nerd-like demoscene parties were (and probably still are).
+Anyway, the video can’t be found anymore.
+It gave you an idea of how nerd-like demoscene parties were (and probably still are).